Set up Online Tracking

 S2

-This tells the device to activate the data via your Network provider, and to start uploading location data to the server (so you can see it on the map).
-If you ever wish to deactivate the online tracking uploads, you can text S0.
+This tells the device to start uploading location data to the server (so you can see it on the map).
+If you don't see the location within a few minutes, text reboot.

 (Note: the devices are pre-configured for GiffGaff SIMs.
 If you've installed your own other SIM, please contact us and let us know as you'll need to set this with a text).